MicrosoftDocs/entra-docs/docs/identity/users/groups-naming-policy.md

 ### Remove the naming policy by using the Azure portal

 1. On the **Naming policy** page, select **Delete policy**.
-1. After you confirm the deletion, the naming policy is removed, including all prefix-suffix naming policies and any custom-blocked words.
+1. After you confirm the deletion, the naming policy is removed, including all prefix-suffix naming policies and any custom blocked words.

 ### Remove the naming policy by using Azure AD PowerShell